Despised Icon: The Ills of Modern Man, Day of Mourning, and breakup (2007–2010)

-The band's third studio album, The Ills of Modern Man was recorded and released in 2007 through Century Media Records and was produced by their former guitarist, Yannick St. Amand.
+The band's third studio album, The Ills of Modern Man, was recorded and released in 2007 through Century Media Records and was produced by their former guitarist, Yannick St. Amand.
 That summer, they toured supporting Job for a Cowboy along with The Faceless and A Life Once Lost.
-Following that tour, they went on tour supporting Suicide Silence, along with Winds of Plague.
+Following that, they toured supporting Suicide Silence, along with Winds of Plague.
 In the winter of that year, they toured with The Acacia Strain, Full Blown Chaos, The Tony Danza Tapdance Extravaganza, and Ligeia.
-They also toured supporting Misery Index, along with Beneath the Massacre and Man Must Die.
-On June 18, 2008, the original bassist Sebastien Piché has left the band due to him having a full-time job and being a new father.
-Piché was replaced by Max Lavelle from Goratory.
-They were then on the 2008 Summer Slaughter Tour alongside The Black Dahlia Murder, Vader, Cryptopsy, The Faceless, Aborted, Born of Osiris, Psycroptic, and Whitechapel.
+They toured supporting Misery Index, along with Beneath the Massacre and Man Must Die.
+On June 18, 2008, original bassist Sebastien Piché left the band due to having a full-time job and being a new father.
+Piché was replaced with Max Lavelle from Goratory.
+They were on the 2008 Summer Slaughter Tour alongside The Black Dahlia Murder, Vader, Cryptopsy, The Faceless, Aborted, Born of Osiris, Psycroptic, and Whitechapel.

-In late October 2008, Despised Icon announced the details of their first DVD, entitled Montreal Assault, which was released January 27, 2009.
+In late October 2008, Despised Icon announced the details of their first DVD, Montreal Assault, released on January 27, 2009.
 The DVD features a multi-camera shoot from the band's sold-out hometown show, along with a documentary, in addition to all their music videos.
-It was originally intended to be released on January 17, but was delayed due to manufacturing problems.
-In December 2008, guitarist Al Glassman left Despised Icon to join Job for a Cowboy in replacement of their original guitarist Ravi Bhadriraju.
-During their 2009 Montreal Assault Tour, Despised Icon announced that they were recording a new studio album, entitled Day of Mourning, that was released on September 22, 2009 by Century Media Records.
-On July 17, 2009, Despised Icon released their song, "MVP" as the first song off of Day of Mourning onto the web.
+It was intended to be released on January 17, but was delayed due to manufacturing problems.
+In December 2008, guitarist Al Glassman left Despised Icon to join Job for a Cowboy to replace their original guitarist, Ravi Bhadriraju.
+During their 2009 Montreal Assault Tour, Despised Icon announced that they were recording a new studio album, Day of Mourning, released on September 22, 2009, by Century Media Records.
+On July 17, 2009, Despised Icon released "MVP" as the first song off of Day of Mourning onto the web.
 They played on the 2009 Thrash and Burn Tour alongside DevilDriver, Emmure, Veil of Maya, For the Fallen Dreams, Oceano, Periphery, MyChildren MyBride, and Thy Will Be Done.
-Their fourth album Day of Mourning was released as scheduled on September 22, 2009, and reached No. 162 on the Billboard 200 as of September 30, 2009.
-A music video was created and released for the title track of the album.
+Their fourth album, Day of Mourning, was released on September 22, 2009, and reached No. 162 on the Billboard 200 as of September 30, 2009.
+A music video was made and released for the title track.